 As you get older you appreciate these old interiors more.
-When I was younger I would charge in take the pictures now I try to absorb them.
+When I was younger I would charge in and take the pictures.
+Now I try to absorb them.
 I want to slow it all down and get the quality right.

 I’m trying to keep it the way it was, but also I want the history.
 That’s very important for me without the story you don’t know what’s happening.
 Sometimes you find old letters.

 There are people here doing ‘ruin-porn’ and they do it very well.
 But they tend to go in, wham bam, it’s snappy, or over-sharpened.
 There are also groups of people doing the ‘Urbex’ thing (urban exploring).
 They go to old factories and because there’s a group of five or six there’s safety in numbers.
 They have a code that you leave it the way you found it.
 It’s a big thing worldwide.
 There’s a lot of people doing that.
 A lot of people don’t like them doing it but if it wasn’t for them you wouldn’t see a lot of these places.
 They tend to get in and do it so security can be a problem.
 I know people here who go out with the bolt cutters.

 In different cultures people perceive it differently.
 Some welcome it, some don’t.
 Here it’s all health and safety and red-tape.
 I had to get liability insurance.
 I remember a building security guard saying “well if the building falls on top of you… “ You’re always struggling against that, whereas in other places you are helped a lot.
 Here you have to know the right people.